China slams ‘unacceptable’ Covid curbs on travellers from its territory

 “Now the spread of the epidemic in Shanghai is very wide, and it may have reached 70 percent of the population, which is 20 to 30 times more than (in April and May),“ he told Dajiangdong Studio, owned by the Communist Party mouthpiece People’s Daily.

-Shanghai suffered a gruelling two-month lockdown from April, during which more than 600,000 residents were infected and many were hauled to mass quarantine centres.
+Shanghai suffered a grueling two-month lockdown from April, during which more than 600,000 residents were infected and many were hauled to mass quarantine centres.

 In other major cities, including Beijing, Tianjin, Chongqing and Guangzhou, Chinese health officials have suggested that the wave has already peaked.